sim0njo/docs/docs/Phc2MqttV5.md

     You have to be willing to research and solve potential problems yourself.
     The author has no liability, you can use this software at your own risk.

+!!! warning
+    When upgrading Phc2Mqtt v4.x.y.z to v5.x.y.z, you cannot use the OTA upgrade method (uploading via Firmware Upgrade) as a different bootloader is required.
+    You need to use 'ESP Web Installer' and select the 'erase' option before flashing the module,
+    this will completely erase the ESP32 and rewrite the correct bootloader, partition map and firmware image.

 ##Abbreviations
 | Term                  | Description
 |-----------------------|----------------------------------------